tmenochet/ADMap/README.md

 ```
 Get-DomainInfo                  -   gets basic information about a given Active Directory domain
-Get-TrustRelationship           -   enumerates trust relationships defined in a given Active Directory domain
+Get-TrustRelationship           -   gets trust relationships defined in a given Active Directory domain
 Get-PasswordPolicy              -   gets password policies defined in a given Active Directory domain
 Get-PotentiallyEmptyPassword    -   gets user accounts allowed to have an empty password
-Get-LdapPassword                -   gets plaintext passwords from a given Active Directory domain
+Get-LdapPassword                -   discovers plaintext passwords from a given Active Directory domain
 Get-KerberoastableUser          -   gets user accounts vulnerable to Kerberoast and ASREPRoast attacks
-Get-KerberosDelegation          -   enumerates enabled accounts granted with Kerberos delegation
+Get-KerberosDelegation          -   gets accounts granted with Kerberos delegation
+Get-ServicePrincipal            -   discovers Kerberos services by searching for SPNs
-Get-VulnerableSchemaClass       -   gets vulnerable schema classes that can be used to create arbitrary objects
+Get-VulnerableSchemaClass       -   checks for vulnerable schema classes that can be used to create arbitrary objects
-Get-PrivExchangeStatus          -   gets PrivExchange exploitability regarding to Active Directory ACL
+Get-PrivExchangeStatus          -   checks PrivExchange exploitability regarding to Active Directory ACL
-Get-ExchangeVersion             -   enumerates Exchange servers from Active Directory and check for exploitable vulnerabilities
+Get-ExchangeServer              -   gets Exchange servers from Active Directory and check for exploitable vulnerabilities
-Get-ADCSServer                  -   enumerates ADCS Certificate Authority servers from Active Directory
+Get-ADCSServer                  -   gets ADCS Certificate Authority servers from Active Directory
-Get-LegacyComputer              -   enumerates outdated Windows computers in a given Active Directory domain
+Get-LegacyComputer              -   gets outdated Windows computers in a given Active Directory domain
-Get-DnsRecord                   -   enumerates Active Directory-Integrated DNS records for a given zone
+Get-DnsRecord                   -   gets Active Directory-Integrated DNS records for a given zone
 Get-DomainSubnet                -   gets subnets defined in a given Active Directory domain
 ```